General Accomplishments Throughout the Years

 - In 2017 PFC launched an online training program option so that stakeholders can participate in certification courses from anywhere at anytime.

-- July 2019 marked the completion of the re-certification of our Cannabis Care Certification education for medical professionals.
-Using new guidlines for "controversial subjects" this education offers CME credits from the Accreditation Council for Continuing Medical Education (ACCME), Accreditation Council for Pharmacy Education (ACPE), American Academy of Nurse Practitioners (AANP), American Nurses Credentialing Center (ANCC), and American Psychological Association (APA).
+- In 2019, ASA’s Cannabis Care Certification (CCC) program updated their Continuing Medical Professional (CME) courses for medical professionals approved under the latest rules for dealing with controversial subjects in CME programs.
+The content provides Accreditation Council for Continuing Medical Education (ACCME), Accreditation Council for Pharmacy Education (ACPE), American Academy of Nurse Practitioners (AANP), American Nurses Credentialing Center (ANCC), and American Psychological Association (APA) credits.

 The DEA’s Denial of Existing Medical Cannabis Research (2016).
 This report was created in direct response to the DEA's decision not to reschedule cannabis.
 The report demonstrates the weakness of the DEA's analysis by attempting to correct the errors present in the DEA's argument.